Updated: 7/7/2020 | July 7th, 2020

 It’s a question I’m often asked — and for good reason.
-There are pros and cons to each device and, with overlapping features, picking the one that’s right can be confusing.
+There are pros and cons to each device and, with overlapping features, picking the one that’s right for your trip can be confusing.

 As a tech guy, I carry a lot of devices (and a lot of chargers) but for those not obsessed with every new device on the market, you only need one device — you want to keep it simple on the road.
-Here are the pros and cons of carrying a smartphone, laptop, or tablet with you on the road, as well as product suggestions!
+Here are the pros and cons of carrying a smartphone, laptop, or tablet with you on the road (as well as some gear suggestions).

 - Websites without mobile-friendly versions get annoying very quickly.